Informed Opinions and Industry Insight on Tech, UX and Product DevelopmentSubscribe to our blog

-Connecting software developers and UX designers with ideas, inspiration and insight to build really cool stuff people want to use.
+Connecting tech leaders with insight to move the needle, and developers and designers with inspiration to build really cool touchscreen-driven stuff people will love.

 To be transformational, IoT medical and health-centric devices must deliver an intuitive and compelling user experience.

 In part 4 of our series, we walk you through implementation of a slider.
 Take a look.